-- Review applications, studies, plans and recommendations from staff - Request additional information from staff and/or the applicant as required - Provide recommendations to staff regarding the approval of certain classes of alterations to individually designated properties for which authority is delegated to staff, as outlined in the delegated authority by-law - Provide recommendations to Council regarding alterations, demolitions, the repeal of heritage designation by-laws and the removal of property from the Heritage Register
+- Review applications, studies, plans, and recommendations from staff - Request additional information from staff and/or the applicant as required - Provide recommendations to staff regarding the approval of certain classes of alterations to individually designated properties for which authority is delegated to staff, as outlined in the delegated authority by-law - Provide recommendations to Council regarding alterations, demolitions, the repeal or amendment of heritage designation by-laws, and the removal of property from the Heritage Register

 The Ontario Heritage Act establishes Council as the decision-making body on matters regarding the demolition or alteration of a heritage property, the repeal of a heritage designation by-law or the removal of a property from the Heritage Register.
 As per the Act, only Council may consent to the full or partial demolition of a property, repeal a heritage designation by-law, and/or remove a property from the Heritage Register.
-While under the City's delegated authority by-law, certain classes of alterations are delegated to staff for approval, certain type of alterations are not delegated and must be approved by Council.
+While under the City's delegated authority by-law, certain classes of alterations are delegated to staff for approval, certain types of alterations are not delegated and must be approved by Council.
 Similarly, Council may retain authority related to the approval of any application to alter a heritage property.
 Council will:

-- Review applications, studies, plans, and recommendations from staff and the Municipal Heritage Committee - Request additional information from staff, the Municipal Heritage Committee and/or the applicant as required - Consent to or deny applications to demolish a heritage property, in full or in part - Consent to or deny applications to alter a heritage property - Repeal designation by-laws, as appropriate - Remove properties from the Heritage Register, as appropriate
+- Review applications, studies, plans, and recommendations from staff and the Municipal Heritage Committee - Request additional information from staff, the Municipal Heritage Committee, and/or the applicant as required - Consent to or deny applications to demolish or remove a heritage property, in full or in part - Consent to or deny applications to alter a heritage property, with or without conditions - Amend designation by-laws, as required - Repeal designation by-laws, as appropriate - Remove properties from the Heritage Register, as appropriate